Saklehir/SimpleSlopes/README.md

 Step 3: Plot the simple slopes (scores are based on 1 SD higher and lower than the mean for moderator):

-`slopePlot(model=lm.model, xvar = 'Solar.R', modvars = c('wind', 'temp'), modNames = c('Wind', 'Temperature'), xlab = 'Solar Radiation', ylab = 'Ozone Level')`
+`slopePlot(model=lm.model, xvar = 'Solar.R', modvars = c('wind', 'temp'), modNames = c('Wind', 'Temperature'), x.lab = 'Solar Radiation', y.lab = 'Ozone Level')`

 Here `modNames` refers to the moderator names you want to appear in figure legend.
-Instead of using the ones in the dataset, you can specify the moderating variable names for publishability purposes. `xlab` and `ylab` refer to the predictor and outcome variables respectively.
+Instead of using the ones in the dataset, you can specify the moderating variable names for publishability purposes. `x.lab` and `y.lab` refer to the predictor and outcome variables respectively.
 Just like moderators, you can specify predictor and outcome variables to be used in the figure.

 Step 4: Check if simple slopes are significantly different than zero: